 You can resolve this as a property owner in a couple of ways.

-For instance, you can expect your property manager to make maintenance decisions up to a certain dollar value amount before obtaining your permission for repairs.
+For instance, you can expect your manager to make maintenance decisions up to a certain dollar value amount before obtaining your permission for repairs.

 Some property managers will add a 10% maintenance fee on top of the invoice they send to you for management.